kubesphere-sigs/fluent-operator-walkthrough/README.md

 ### Using buffer for Fluentd output

-You can add a buffer to cache logs for the output plugins.
+We can add a buffer to cache logs for the output plugins.

 ```shell
 cat <<EOF | kubectl apply -f -